Goldsmiths, University of London: Campus and location

-Goldsmiths is situated in New Cross, a highly populated area of south-east London.
+Goldsmiths is situated in New Cross, a densely populated area of south-east London.

 The main building, the Richard Hoggart Building, was originally designed as a school (opened in 1844) by the architect John Shaw, Jr (1803–1870).
 The former Deptford Town Hall building, designed by Henry Vaughan Lanchester and Edwin Alfred Rickards, acquired in 1998, is used for academic seminars and conferences.
 In addition to this Goldsmiths has built several more modern buildings to develop the campus, including the RIBA award-winning Rutherford Building completed in 1997, the Ben Pimlott Building designed by Will Alsop and completed in 2005, and the Professor Stuart Hall Building (formerly the New Academic Building), which was completed in 2010.

 The library, or the Rutherford Building', has three floors and gives students access to an extensive range of printed and electronic resources.
 Goldsmiths' students, like all other students in the University of London, have full access to the collections at Senate House Library at Bloomsbury in central London.